Start-Serverless/Site/web/src/content/blog/bedrock-with-sst.md

 `Hi, how can I help you today?`

-Bedrock seems to be a great way to quicky add text generation to your APIs with minimal overhead.
+Bedrock seems to be a great way to quickly add text generation to your APIs with minimal overhead.
 If you want to talk more about serverless please reach out!